-The State of French-Second-Language Education in Canada research reports examine how well French-second-language (FSL) programs are faring across Canada, using common indicators of effective support for FSL programs.
-The reports address a variety of long-standing and emerging issues in FSL education, like equitable access to French immersion programs for special need and Allophone students, developing more effective core French programs, FSL teacher shortages, post-secondary FSL studies, and more.
+The State of French-Second-Language Education in Canada research reports examine how well French-second-language (FSL) programs are faring across Canada.
+The reports address a variety of long-standing and emerging issues in FSL education, like equitable access to FSL programs developing more effective FSL programs, student proficiency, additional learning opportunities and more.

 The State of French-Second-Language Education in Canada 2012: Academically Challenged Students and FSL Programs

 The 2012 report highlights the unique obstacles faced by students with learning difficulties in an FSL environment.
 The report features summaries of presentations by six researchers studying this subject in Canada to a round table of diverse participants in June.
 The round table included representatives from CPF, researchers, federal and provincial government officials, school board officials, academics, and other stakeholders concerned with accessibility in FSL programming.

 The State of French-Second-Language Education in Canada 2010: